 All applicants to Medicaid-certified NFs in Indiana are entered in the state's web-based PASRR system, and a Level I screen is completed to initiate the PASRR process.
 When indicated, a Level II evaluation is then performed to identify the specialized needs of individuals with mental illness (MI), intellectual or developmental disability ID/DD, or both (MI/ID/DD).

-Individuals seeking Medicaid coverage of their NF stays (whether they now reside in an NF or are seeking NF placement), and individuals for which a Level II assessment is triggered, must also undergo a level-of-care (LOC) assessment to determine whether they meet the necessary LOC criteria outlined in 405 IAC 1-3-1 or 405 IAC 1-3-2.
-Prior to any denial, individuals who do not appear to meet NF criteria receive an onsite assessment from the Area Agencies on Aging (AAA) for a final determination.
+Individuals seeking Medicaid coverage of their NF stay, as well as all individuals for whom a Level II assessment is triggered and certain other populations, must also undergo a level-of-care (LOC) assessment to determine whether they meet the necessary LOC criteria outlined in Indiana Administrative Code 405 IAC 1-3-1 or 405 IAC 1-3-2.
+Prior to any denial, individuals who do not appear to meet NF criteria receive an onsite assessment from an Area Agency on Aging (AAA) for a final determination.

 For more information about PASRR, see the Long-Term Care provider reference module.

 Questions or issues regarding PASRR may be sent to PASRR@fssa.in.gov.